 "If Meg marries Harry she'll have won the lottery of life but dad winning the lottery helped us all," her half-brother, Tom Jr., told The Daily Mail.
 "That money allowed Meg to go to the best schools and get the best training."

-Engagement rumors have been swirling since reports surfaced that Suits is ending and the actress is moving to London to live with her beau.
-They haven't made any announcements yet, but fans of the royal couple are hoping for a holiday engagement.
+Engagement rumours have been swirling since reports surfaced that Suits is ending and the actress is moving to London to live with her beau.
+They haven't made any announcements yet, but fans of the royal couple are hoping for an engagement this festive season.

 Meghan's brother also seems to be optimistic that they'll tie the knot at some point.
 "She was always the family's princess but now she's going to be a real princess," Tom Jr. told The Daily Mail, "and I couldn't be more proud."

 If there is a wedding in their future, Meghan's luck in life will be indisputable.
 Marrying an actual prince only happens in fairytales, but winning a lottery for hundreds of thousands of pounds on top of that?
 That doesn't even happen in the movies.